George Wright (shortstop): Golf

 In 1886, Wright obtained what was said to be the first set of golf clubs and balls in the United States and had them on display in the Wright & Ditson sporting goods shop in Boston where a visitor from Scotland saw them and explained the game.
 In December 1890, Wright and three friends obtained a permit and chopped nine holes in the frozen ground of Boston's Franklin Park, playing two rounds.
 (Six years later, a public golf course was laid out in Franklin Park.
 The course, now known as the William J. Devine Golf Course, is the second oldest public golf course in the United States.)

 Wright & Ditson became a major seller of golf clubs; early U.S. Open champion Francis Ouimet worked at the store while pursuing his amateur career.
-Wright later donated the 156 acre, the former Grew estate, for Boston's second municipal course which became the Donald Ross-designed George Wright Golf Course located in the Hyde Park section of Boston.
+Boston's second municipal course, designed by Donald Ross and built by the MDC with WPA labor, was named George Wright Golf Course in his honor.